Yuzu Kosho : 7 Ways to Use Japanese Citrus Pepper Paste

 3. For Pasta

-Yuzu Kosho unexpectedly matches well with pasta, particularly with the Japanese-style pasta flavored mainly with soy sauce.
-While cooking pasta, add a little amount of Yuzu Kosho as a secret ingredient.
-The Japanese citrus condiment also works well with butter.
+Yuzu Kosho goes unexpectedly well with pasta, particularly with the Japanese-style pasta flavored mainly with soy sauce.
+While cooking pasta, drop in a pinch of Yuzu Kosho as a secret ingredient.
+What is more, the Japanese citrus condiment also works well with butter.

 4. For Tempura